| Title: | Geometric Markov Chain Sampling |

 model.threshold |

-geomc.vs provides MCMC samples using the geometric MH algorithm of Roy (2024) for variable selection based on a hierarchical Gaussian linear model with priors placed on the regression coefficients as well as on the model space as follows:
+for variable selection based on a hierarchical Gaussian linear model with priors placed

-where is the
+where is the submatrix of consisting of

-those columns of
+those columns of for which and similarly, is the

-.
-The density
+subvector of corresponding to .
+The density of

-has the form
+has the form .

 The functions in the package also allow the non-informative prior

-which is obtained by setting
+which is obtained by setting .

-geomc.vs provides the empirical MH acceptance rate and MCMC samples from the posterior pmf of the models
+geomc.vs provides the empirical MH acceptance rate and MCMC samples from the posterior pmf of the models , which is available

-is set TRUE, geomc.vs also returns other model summaries.
+If is set TRUE, geomc.vs also returns other model summaries.
 In particular, it returns the

 marginal inclusion probabilities (mip) computed by the Monte Carlo average as well as the weighted marginal